Blog

 The cost model

-Why it matters: a sticker-price comparison almost always flatters On-Premise, because it ignores everything it takes to keep the lights on.
+A sticker-price comparison almost always flatters On-Premise, because it ignores everything it takes to keep the lights on.
 Compare total cost of ownership over three to five years, not licence against subscription.

 Data residency and regulatory constraints